How to Install Docker

 Docker Registry Access Requirements

-There are two ways to work around Docker Hub access restrictions:
+In case you cannot access Docker Hub Registry, there are two ways to work around Docker Hub access restrictions:

 1. Allow (whitelist) Docker registry at your proxy/firewall level, specifically allowing the following trusted domains: